ksaaskil/kimmosaaskilahti.fi/docs/blog/2022-08-05-tips-for-building-clean-rest-api-in-django.md

 We also wanted to keep maximum flexibility.
 We wanted to be able to customize how to implement features such as user authentication, role-based access control, and how to serve  big data sets.
 Django REST framework probably can handle all this, but it seemed easier for us to build such custom features directly on top of vanilla Django.

 Finally, it seemed that Django REST framework could encourage some bad practices such as exposing database models directly as API resources.
 As mentioned in the beginning of the article, we wanted to avoid falling into the trap of too tightly coupling data models to API resources.

+### Why does it sound so similar to domain-driven design?

+That's right, concepts like services and repositories come from domain-driven design.
+I'm a big fan of the [Architecture Patterns With Python](https://www.oreilly.com/library/view/architecture-patterns-with/9781492052197/) book.
+The ideas of domain-driven design make a lot of sense but I have struggled to learn how to put them to real practical use without over-complicating things.
+The ideas mentioned here are my poor attempt to adapt ideas from the book to "practical Django".